acconeer/acconeer-python-exploration/docs/exploration_tool/services/iq.rst

 The filtering of data in the IQ Service applies a low-pass filter in the range dimension.
 This leads to some filter edge effects in the first few centimeters of the sweep.
 For very short sweeps, approx. 3 cm for Profile 1 and approx 6 cm for Profile 2-5, these edge effects affects the magnitude and phase of the whole sweep.
 It is therefore recommended to add at least 3 cm to the sweep at each end for Profile 1, and 6 cm for Profile 2-5, to the region where the amplitude and phase should be estimated.

-The IQ service can be configured with different pulse length profiles, see the :ref:`sensor-intro`.
+The IQ service can be configured with different pulse length profiles, see :ref:`handbook-a111-profiles`.

 Detection of micro-motions using the IQ service in a target scene has many use cases, some of which are presented in :ref:`sleep-breathing`, :ref:`obstacle-detection`, and :ref:`phase-tracking`.